Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: Algorithmic complexity

 \subsection{Solving the halting problem for small machines}

-$D(n)$, like $m(s)$ and $C(s)$, is a non-computable function, but one may use the results from a problem popular among computer scientists called the \emph{Busy Beaver problem}.
+$D(n)$, like $m(s)$ and $C(s)$, is a semi-computable function.
+One may use the results from a problem popular among computer scientists called the \emph{Busy Beaver problem} to calculate $D(n)$ as an approximation of $m(s)$.

-The Busy Beaver problem is the problem of finding a value $\Sigma (n)$ for the maximum number of 1s a TM with $n$ states can produce before halting, when starting from an empty input.
-Rad\`o \cite{Rado62} proves that finding $\Sigma (n)$ for any $n$ is impossible given the undecidability of the halting problem, but for $n < 5$ states and 2-symbol TMs, $\Sigma (n)$ is known.
+The Busy Beaver problem is the problem of finding a value $S(n)$ for the maximum runtime of a TM with $n$ states before halting, when starting from an empty input.
+Rad\`o \citeyear{Rado62} proves that finding $S(n)$ for any $n$ is impossible given the undecidability of the halting problem, but for $n < 5$ state and 2-symbol TMs, $S(n)$ is known.
 These values are arrived at by essentially simulating all different $n$-state machines and proving that the remaining non-halting machines will never halt (which is possible only because the machines are small and simple).
+Values of $S(n)$ for $n<5$ are known \cite{Shen65, Brady83}.
+These values of the Busy Beaver problem allowed Delahaye and Zenil \citeyear{Delahaye08,Delahaye12} to numerically approximate the complexity of strings using the Coding theorem\footnote{The tables produced by Zenil and Delahaye are available online at the following URL: www.algorithmicnature.org.}.
+In what follows, we will apply a similar procedure to the set of all 2-symbol 5-state Turing machines.